matthewjaykoster/matthewjaykoster.github.io/README.md

 To use this site as a basis for your own, choose one of the following options to get started:

 - [Download the latest release on Start Bootstrap](https://startbootstrap.com/theme/resume/) instead of using this repository.
-- Install using npm: `npm i startbootstrap-resume`
+- Install the base template using npm: `npm i startbootstrap-resume`
-- Clone the repo: `git clone https://github.com/matthewjaykoster/matthewjaykoster.github.io.git`
+- Clone this repo: `git clone https://github.com/matthewjaykoster/matthewjaykoster.github.io.git`
 - [Fork, Clone, or Download on GitHub](https://github.com/matthewjaykoster/matthewjaykoster.github.io.git)

 ## Usage